 - Communicate, and be okay with change: This is something that Jenna and Kim mention in their Beta and CP videos, and it is undoubtedly the most important thing to look for in a Beta.
 You’re going to go through a lot of people before you find a solid group that works for you and your book.
 Be ready to let go of those who don’t.
 If you ask them for feedback and all they give you are bland the statements like, “It was good,” or “I liked it,” explain that you need more than that if they really want to help you.
 If they don’t comply, let them go.
 Also do this if you have a beta who only ever makes negative, snarky, rude comments that make you feel bad about your writing,

 Where To Look

 - Join a local writing group: Whether online or in real life, writing groups are great places to find people to read your work.
-Not just because they’re writers, but to be a good writer ,you must also be an avid reader.
+Not just because they’re writers, but because to be a good writer, you must also be an avid reader.
 They will likely read your work with an open mind and honest eye, not only looking out for writerly concerns such as grammar, but big picture things as well.

 - Don’t use your friends and family as the first group of beta readers: Unless you have a super honest group of family and friends, they are probably not going to be the first people that you want see your book.
 Not because they won’t want to help you, but because they are already unintentionally biased toward liking your work because they like you.
 This does not mean that they can never read your work, but I recommend going through a couple of rounds of other betas before handing your manuscript off to those who know you best.